 Romantic breaks in Berlin

-There are plenty of moments for quiet reflection in Berlin, making it just perfect for a romantic escape within a thriving cityscape.
+Berlin is just perfect for a romantic escape within a thriving cityscape.
 Wander hand-in-hand along the achingly beautiful boulevard known as Unter den Linden.
-Directly translated as ‘under the lime trees’ this pretty street is lined with leafy trees in every shade of amber, green and gold.
+At Christmas, its lime trees are lit up with dazzling lights.
 This car-free thoroughfare passes many famous sights for you to admire together too, such as the Museum Island, Crown Prince’s Palace, and Berlin State Opera.

 Even more idyllic, the Tiergarten is sprawling parkland densely forested with the shady coverings of thousands of incredibly tall oak and elm trees.
-Pick a spot by its eternally calm lake and enjoy a relaxing picnic together.
-Then explore the park further to discover the glittering golden statue of the Victory Column and the stately, imposing figures of the Bismarck Memorial.
+Pick a spot by the lake and enjoy a relaxing picnic together.

 Berlin boasts incredibly efficient U-Bahn and S-Bahn metro and railway systems.
 It’s certainly the fastest and most cost effective way to get around this sprawling city.
 If you plan to travel around, it’s definitely worth picking up the WelcomeCard pass – it entitles you to 72 hours unlimited travel on bus, tram, underground and railway systems.
 Plus you’ll get some museum discounts thrown in for your money too!